BonnyAD9/termal/README.md

 # Termal
 Rust library for terminal features with ansi escape codes.

-Currently the library contains the ansii codes, and a special macro works only for colors.
+Currently the library contains the ansii codes, and a special macro.
+Works for text styles, colors and moving the cursor.

 ## Example
 ### With macro